How to Fish

 Walleyes usually insist on the liveliest of baits, with chubs and large minnows being their favorites.
 Occasionally, walleyes will also hit a jigged spoon with a minnow or belly strip attached.
 Among Nebraska waters yielding walleye through the ice are the Salt Valley lakes, Whitney Lake and Merritt Reservoir.

-Fishing for Perch
+Ice Fishing for Perch

-n large western Nebraska reservoirs and the natural Sandhills lakes in northcentral Nebraska, the yellow perch is the king of the panfish, much as the bluegill and crappie rule eastern Nebraska waters.
+In large, western Nebraska reservoirs and the natural Sandhills lakes in northcentral Nebraska, the yellow perch is the king of the panfish, much as the bluegill and crappie rule eastern Nebraska waters.

 Perch stay in the depths of the reservoirs, often in 20 to 50 feet of water.
 They hug the bottom, run in schools and are strictly daytime feeders.
 They are also daytime feeders in the natural Sandhills lakes, but depth is not a factor in those shallow waters.